MeteoIODoc 20241221.207bde49

 • BFGS_MTM : BFGS Using More Thuente Method

 • STEPWISE : Whether to use stepwise search of the best ARIMA model.
-Default: true (faster)
+Default: true (faster and more robust)

 • APPROXIMATION : Whether to use approximation to determin the Information Criteria and the Likelihood.
 Default: true